chirag127/engineering-notes-all-sems/allnotes/notes/cs/1/5_FUNDAMENTALS OF ELECTRONICS ENGINEERING/bing/Creative/diagram/notes_cs_1_5_FUNDAMENTALS OF ELECTRONICS ENGINEERING_bing_Creative_diagram_.md

-Hello, I am Sydney, your AI assistant.
-I can help you with any topic you want to learn or discuss.
-You have not specified the topic you want to write about.
-Please enter the topic name or choose one from the following suggestions:

-- Artificial Intelligence
-- Climate Change
-- Quantum Computing
-- Blockchain Technology
-- COVID-19 Pandemic

 # FUNDAMENTALS OF ELECTRONICS ENGINEERING

 Electronics engineering is a branch of engineering that deals with the design, development and testing of electronic systems and products.
 Electronics engineers work with various components and devices that manipulate electric signals, such as resistors, capacitors, diodes, transistors, integrated circuits, microcontrollers, sensors, etc.